-Our starting point is a pair of good old-fashioned blue jeans.
+The starting point when it comes to fall travel clothes is a pair of good old-fashioned blue jeans.
 Let's be honest: the last thing you really want to be worried about during vacation is what you're going to wear.
 If you start the day's outfit by selecting what may be the most versatile clothing article in existence you'll have a fine head start.
 Start by putting on your favorite jeans, and the rest of the outfit will soon follow.

 One definite suggestion we'd make next is the humble flannel shirt.
 A flannel shirt has the advantage of being comfortable and casual—it's just the type of thing you can wear untucked without ever looking sloppy.
 Plus, there's just something autumnal about the weight and texture of a flannel shirt.
 Big bonus points if you select a plaid flannel shirt whose colors reflect the changing foliage of fall.

 Fall is a time for layering, and you can't go wrong with a simple sweater.
 If your fall vacation is set to take place on the earlier side of the season, perhaps September or early-to-mid-August, you should be set with a cotton sweater among your packed things.
-But if the travel is concurrent with fall's colder months, consider packing away a warmer cashmere sweater to offset the chills that may accompany late October, November and early December.
+But if the travel is concurrent with fall's colder months, consider packing away a warmer cashmere sweater to offset the chills that may accompany late October, November, and early December.
+Warmth is key when it comes to travel outfits for fall.

-Alternatively, you can also look to a fleece jacket to attain the warmth you need.
-This versatile piece can be worn over a flannel shirt during the earlier stretch of fall, or used to augment a cotton or cashmere sweater in its colder periods.
+Alternatively, you can also look for a fleece jacket to attain the warmth you need.
+This versatile piece can be worn over a flannel shirt during the earlier stretch of fall or used to augment a cotton or cashmere sweater in its colder periods.
 You may also layer a fleece jacket under a rain jacket to keep yourself warm during a particularly low-temperature downpour.

 One more piece to consider among the variety of layering options is the classic (if divisive) turtleneck.
 If you can add a turtleneck to your vacation rotation, you can count on it to be worn under a fleece jacket or rain jacket for better insulation, or even paired casually with yoga pants.